did-dream-cheat/bayes_speedrun_cheating/book/critique_of_reports.md

 Setting aside the argument that this is the reverse of reality, it is notable that the report makes no attempt to compare Dream's performance to any real-world reference class.
 If a perfect Blaze rod and Ender pearl bartering session is indeed a common occurrence, it should be easy to demonstrate that by pointing to a few examples of ordinary Minecraft players achieving those feats.
 Even if they are rarely recorded, discussion of such events must appear in comment sections or Discord channel messages, and we would expect it to be common knowledge among players of Minecraft.

-Conversely, even if other speedrunners are an inappropriate reference class, running their performance through the report's simulation can ensure that it is working properly.
-This is one reason why scientific studies usually have control groups, as they help validate the methodology.
+Conversely, even if other speedrunners are an inappropriate reference class, the comparison would help validate their methodology.
 The author of this report had the data to do this, thanks to the MST report, and passing it through their simulation was as easy as editing two lines of code, so there was no lack of means or opportunity.

 (sec:missing_context)=
 ### Missing Context